 Lister discovered a research paper by Louis Pasteur in which Pasteur wrote the causation of fermentation were microorganisms.
 Pasteur developed three ways in which you could remove these microorganisms: 1) Filtration 2) Application of heat 3) Exposure to certain chemicals.
-Lister knew 1 and 2 wouldn't work on humans, so he began to experiment with 3.
-During this discovery, Lister was also learning about a town that used a chemical to remove the smell of sewage.
+Lister knew 1 and 2 wouldn't work on humans, so he began to experiment with the use of certain substances.
+Lister learned about a town that was trying to remove the smell of sewage through a chemical.
 He reasoned that the smell must also be the same microorganisms causing post-surgery infections.
-So he started dousing his equipment and patients with Carbolic Acid.
+So he started dousing his equipment and patients with carbolic acid.
 The result?
 Strikingly lower rates of sepsis and death.

-I’ve always been motivated by this story because it promotes unfamiliarity.
 Some of the most impactful events throughout history, whether it was a technological breakthrough or a huge advancement in the quality of life, usually started with an ideation process that also promoted novel curiosity.
-Being able to look in unique places for solutions to the biggest problems we all face is the real innovation.
+Being able to look in unique places for solutions to the most significant problems we all face is the real innovation.